 Branch Services — Beyond Books...

-3 internet terminals with one hour time limit; printing is 15¢ per page
+3 machines with internet and Microsoft Office with one hour time limit; printing is 15¢ per page

 - Teen Self Help Collection

 Square Feet: 1,250

 The structure that is now the Felton Branch Library was built as the Presbyterian Church in Felton in 1893.
 Constructed in a traditional, New England style the building served the Presbyterians until 1955, when a larger facility was built nearby.